 In 2001, Taliban fighters dynamited Afghanistan’s massive Bamiyan Buddha statues, carved into cliff faces, into rubble.
 Serb forces burned Bosnia-Herzegovina’s Sarajevo National Library in 1992 and ISIS extremists recently razed ancient temples in Palmyra, Syria.
 Such deliberate destruction of cultural heritage is so damaging to civilizations that the world recognizes it as a war crime.
 But the power of cultural heritage, so targeted in war, also can provide instruments to build peace.
-An October 24 symposium in collaboration with the Smithsonian Institution will use recent experience, notably in Afghanistan, to examine the often unrecognized power of cultural heritage.
-The discussion will explore new ways that it might serve worldwide to prevent, or recover from, violent conflict.
+An October 24 symposium in collaboration with the Smithsonian Institution used recent experience, notably in Afghanistan, to examine the often unrecognized power of cultural heritage.
+The discussion explored new ways that it might serve worldwide to prevent, or recover from, violent conflict.

 The agenda is now available.

 8:45 - Registration and Coffee in the atrium

 9:20-9:25 - Hila Alam, Minister Counsellor, Embassy of the Islamic Republic of Afghanistan, Washington D.C.

 9:25-9:35 - William Hammink, Assistant to the Administrator, Office of Afghanistan and Pakistan Affairs, USAID

 9:35-9:45 - Mark Taplin, Principal Deputy Assistant Secretary, Bureau Of Educational and Cultural Affairs, U.S. Department of State